 - EDF: 0969 36 63 83 (local rate)

 - Engie: 078 35 33 33 (local rate)

 The electric supply is the same as in other European countries: 220/240V and 50Hz.
 Gas is relatively cheap in France, so an electric heating bill for winter could be 2-3 times higher than one for gas.

 Telephone and other connexions

-France Telecom, the state-owned monopolist, is the only provider that can connect you to the fixed telephone network.
+Orange is France’s main provider that can connect you to the fixed telephone network.
 However, for all other telephone services (local and/or long distance communications, international calls, internet access, etc.) there are a number of alternative providers.
 As this is an area where you can save a lot of money, we have dedicated a whole section to Telecoms, where there is also information about cable TV and broadband internet connections.